jlevy/og-equity-compensation/README.md

 Hire an experienced lawyer or compensation consultant.
 There are also other [extensive legal resources](https://www.compensationstandards.com/home/) around executive compensation.

+Finally, [as already mentioned](#seeking-professional-advice), all information in this Guide should complement and not replace consultation with a professional compensation expert, tax professional, or lawyer.

 ## Fundamentals of Stock Corporations